ALERT! Website Maintenance June 19th 10pm to 11pm EST.

 ||LISA M.J.
 LEE, Ph.D., PA(ASCP)CM, is an associate professor in the Department of Cell and Developmental Biology at the University of Colorado School of Medicine in Aurora, Colorado.
 Dr. Lee teaches histology, embryology and gross anatomy to medical and dental students and serves as the course director of both histology and embryology offered to graduate students in the Modern Human Anatomy Program.
 She is a recipient of the 2015 Chancellor’s Teaching Recognition Award from the University of Colorado School of Medicine and the 2010 Excellence in Teaching Award from the Ohio State University School of Medicine.
 Dr. Lee’s overarching professional goals are to make anatomical sciences education impactful, accessible and long lasting.
 To that end, her research and scholarly endeavors are in human-computer interaction in digital learning environment, evidence-based digital resource development and training the next generation of anatomical scientists and educators.

-The American Association of Anatomists was founded by Joseph Leidy in Washington, D.C. in 1888 for the “advancement of anatomical science.”
+The American Association for Anatomy was founded by Joseph Leidy in Washington, D.C. in 1888 for the “advancement of anatomical science.”
 Today, via research, education, and professional development activities, AAA serves as the professional home for an international community of biomedical researchers and educators focusing on the structural foundation of health and disease.

 Mission: Advancing anatomical science through research, education, and professional development.

 AAA is a nonprofit scientific organization with tax-exempt status.
-AAA is an organizational member of the Federation of American Societies for Experimental Biology (FASEB) , a coalition of 30 independent societies that play an active role in lobbying for the interests of biomedical and life scientists.
+AAA is an organizational member of the Federation of American Societies for Experimental Biology (FASEB) , a coalition of 31 independent societies that play an active role in advocating for the interests of biomedical and life scientists to Congress and other scientific bodies.

 Founded as MicroBrightField, Inc. in 1988, we changed our name to MBF Bioscience in 2005, as part of our efforts to demonstrate that our product and service offerings have broadened.
 While we specialize in neuroscience research, our products are also used extensively in stem cell research, lung, kidney, reproductive, cardiac, and toxicology research.